 Understanding Possible Side Effects of IMBRUVICA® (ibrutinib)

-IMBRUVICA® may cause serious side effects, including bleeding problems (hemorrhage), infections, decrease in blood cell counts, heart rhythm problems (ventricular arrhythmias, atrial fibrillation and atrial flutter), high blood pressure (hypertension), second primary cancers, and tumor lysis syndrome (TLS)*.1
+IMBRUVICA® may cause serious side effects, including bleeding problems (hemorrhage), infections, decrease in blood cell counts, heart problems: serious heart rhythm problems (ventricular arrhythmias, atrial fibrillation, and atrial flutter) and heart failure, high blood pressure (hypertension), second primary cancers, and tumor lysis syndrome (TLS)*.1

 *TLS is a disorder caused by the breakdown products of cancer cells, which can lead to kidney failure and other abnormalities.

 The most common side effects in the mantle cell lymphoma (MCL) clinical trial were1: